DeityVengy/Star_Wars_Genesis_V1_for_Starfield_1.10.32/README.md

-This is a guide on installing my Star Wars conversion modlist for Starfield, as seen on YouTube and featured on IGN and other sources.
+This is a guide on installing my Star Wars conversion modlist for Starfield, as seen on YouTube and featured on IGN.
 Just beware this is still a work in progress and this GitHub page will be updated periodically.

 [![YouTube](http://i.ytimg.com/vi/nydaWXoidoo/hqdefault.jpg)](https://www.youtube.com/watch?v=nydaWXoidoo)